iliassioutis/iliassioutis.github.io/project-delivery/service-delivery/index.md

   so the budget forecast does not change unexpectedly
 - agree a strict approval rule for extra cost:
   - the vendor must request a written approval before doing work that increases cost (extra days, change requests, urgent support)
-  - only the named budget owner can approve that spend this prevents “surprise invoices” and uncontrolled cost growth
+  - only the named budget owner can approve that spend;
+  this prevents “surprise invoices” and uncontrolled cost growth

 <blockquote>